Pages: [1] 2 3

 Hey,

+For a long time now I've been working on evolving AIs for games.
+I am looking for a way now to plug my stuff into UQM.
 I've got the source but its a little overwhelming since I don't have much C experience, all of my stuff is in Java.
 After reading a lot about JNI and NLink I'm pretty sure I know how to call C from Java and vice versa, however I can't seem to find where I'm supposed to plug it in.
+Are there any central APIs for selecting the next ship, and for controlling the ship and reading the environment?
+I am willing to dig into the C code to do this because watching supermelee evolution would be very interesting.

-Alex Ostrovsky.
+Cheers, Alex Ostrovsky.

 Logged